-(Pocket-lint) - With keyboards acting as an essential cog in your gaming and home office setup, it never hurts to get the best possible option for your desk - so, why not pick up one with backlit keys?
+(Pocket-lint) - With keyboards acting as an essential cog in your gaming and home office setup, it never hurts to get the best possible option for your desk.
+While you're at it, why not pick up one with backlit keys, too?

-These LEDs aren't required to makethe keyboard work any better, of course, but they do add a touch of color to your operation.
-Also known as RGB keyboards (red-blue-green), these options are becoming increasingly popular.
+These LEDs aren't required to make the keyboard work any better, of course, but they do add a touch of colour to your operation.
+Also known as RGB keyboards (which stands for red-blue-green), these options are becoming increasingly popular.
 However, while the ones detailed below do all share the same appreciation for LED output, they do offer different levels of customization and skills.

 To help you decide which LED keyboard is the top choice for you, we've outlined some of the best.

 SteelSeries' Apex 5 certainly sits on the pricier end of RGB keyboards, but it's an excellent package for PC gamers.

 The mechanical keyboard is durable - made from what the company describes as an aircraft aluminium alloy - and also gives you relatively unlimited customization, with 16.8 million colours available to each key.

 The design also features a handy rest for your wrist, as well as a small OLED display in the top-right to let you view game information, Discord messages, GIFs, and more.

 Roccat's come up with a beautiful little keyboard here - it's a fully mechanical setup that we particularly like in this tenkeyless version.
 There's not much ornamentation beyond a volume dial and mute button, so it's perfect for RGB minimalists.

 You get loads of control over your lighting, though, using Roccat's Swarm software, with AIMO mode a particular favourite for automatically adaptive lighting as you play and work.
 The optical-mechanical switches are satisfying and responsive, too, and the industrial look of the keyboard is something special.